jamesarosen/ember-i18n/README.md

  * There is no way to pass interpolations to attribute translations.
 I can't think of a syntax to support this.
 It *might* be possible to look up interpolations from the current context.
- * `SC.I18n.translations` **must** be fully populated before Sproutcore renders any views.
-There are no bindings on the translations themselves, so Sproutcore will not know to re-render views when translations change.
+ * `SC.I18n.translations` **must** be fully populated before Ember renders any views.
+There are no bindings on the translations themselves, so Ember will not know to re-render views when translations change.